 - Ask for possibilities of long-term payments.

-- Ask you insurance company, whether they cover your chosen treatment.
+- Ask the insurance company, whether they cover the chosen treatment.

 - People under the age of 26 can sometimes benefit from their parents’ insurance.

-Here are some great ideas for after your rehab, but you can start using then even today:
+Here are some great ideas for after reab, but one can start using then even today:

 - Continue therapy.
 Both counseling and group support are beneficial over the long-term.